-- Do not turn the wheel; continue driving straight. - Take your foot off the accelerator. - Find a safe place to reenter the road. - Turn on your turn signal and reenter the road when it is clear. - Do not apply brakes until regaining control of the vehicle.
+- Do not turn the wheel; continue driving straight. - Take your foot off the accelerator. - Find a safe place to reenter the road. - Turn on your turn signal and reenter the road when it is clear. - Do not apply brakes until you have regained control of the vehicle.